 - 2 day course (inexperienced users)

-This two-day course is delivered in our Welshpool and Bunbury training centres or on clients’ worksite on request.
+- We offer a one day & two day course is delivered in our Welshpool and Bunbury training centres or on clients worksite on request.

 Please refer to WA Skills Training Cancellation Policy available in the Student Handbook.